nirudi98/Clothina/README.md

 # Clothina
+Online clothing store where customers can view their favorite clothing products.
+C# desktop application made with visual studio
-Online clothing store, mainly focused on the ordering process
+Mainly focused on the ordering, registration, login process of the store.
+Payment gateway is also included.